Choosing A Guardian For Your Minor Children

 Who should raise your children if you or your spouse are not able to?

-Here are the most critical factors to consider when choosing a guardian for your minor children:
+Here are the most critical factors to consider when choosing a guardian for your minor children.
+One of these factors may rise to the top as the most important to consider.

-• Should you choose one person to act as personal guardian and another to manage the financial arrangements for your children—that is, name a second person to act as Custodian or Trustee?
+• More than One Guardian for Financial vs. Physical Support - Should you choose one person to act as personal guardian and another to manage the financial arrangements for your children—that is, name a second person to act as Custodian or Trustee?
 In certain situations, such as when the best surrogate parent for your children is not necessarily the best person to handle financial matters, this option is worth considering.

-• Are you are having trouble deciding between several loved ones who have expressed interest in acting as guardians?
+• Preferences of Child(ren) - Are you having trouble deciding between several loved ones who have expressed interest in acting as guardians?
 If your children are old enough, consider asking their opinion on whom they’d prefer.
-Allowing your children to have a say in deciding their fate might make that difficult transition a bit easier.
-When discussing this topic, assure your children the odds are low that anything bad will happen to you, but on the off-change that it did, you want to ensure they remain protected and happy under all circumstances.
+Allowing your children to have a say in choosing their guardian might make that difficult transition a bit easier.
+When discussing this topic, assure your children the odds are low that anything bad will happen to you, but on the off-chance that it did, you want to ensure they remain protected and happy under all circumstances.

 At Salter Law LLC, our attorney, David P. Salter, with his 25 years of estate planning experience and insight, has assisted many families struggling with this same decision.
 We welcome the opportunity to help you select the ideal guardian for your children by discussing these critical factors in an estate planning meeting.
 Learn more about our planning process or contact us to schedule an appointment.